 A Layperson Can Do a Quality Job

-The standard of a patent is especially dependent on whether the patent software contains a full, clear, and correct description that describes the use of the invention.
+The standard of a patent is especially dependent on whether the patent application contains a full, clear, and correct description of the use of the invention.
 The patent quality can be decided if the reach of the patent is as broad as possible, given the state of prior developments within the discipline.
-How the product “sells,” the benefits of the invention, and the way an applicant handles correspondence with the U.S. Patent and Trademark Office (USPTO) can have an effect on the patent quality.
+How the product “sells,” the benefits of the invention, and the way an applicant handles correspondence with the U.S. Patent and Trademark Office (USPTO) can all have an effect on the patent quality.
 Clearly, a patent expert who performs patent drafting regularly can more effectively create an acceptable application.

 How Patent Lawyers Differ

 On many occasions, patent regulation companies present people and small corporations with a junior patent attorney with insufficient expertise.
 In the event that a senior attorney is involved, that attorney will usually not supervise the junior attorney adequately.
 In such cases, these massive or medium-sized patent companies largely concentrate on company clients.
-When a patent software is poorly written, it can present unnecessary risks.
+When a patent application is poorly written, it can present unnecessary risks.